geoai-lab/PyGRF/README.md

 * The file "PyGRF.py" is the source code of this Python-based GRF model.
 * The file "Description_Parameters.pdf" explains the details of parameters in this model.
-* The folder "Notebooks" contains two Jupyter Notebooks used for implementing the two case studies in public health and natural disasters.
+* The folder "Notebooks" contains three Jupyter Notebooks used for implementing income prediction and two case studies in public health and natural disasters.
-* The folder "Data" contains the experimental data for the two case studies including obesity rate data and 311 help request data.
+* The folder "Data" contains the income dataset and experimental data for two case studies including obesity rate data and 311 help request data.
 <br />